DroopyTersen/droopy-binding/README.md

 	</ul>
 </div>
 ```
+- Reference a property anywhere in your HTML using double curly braces `{{property}}`
+- Reference nested properties with dot notation `{{author.firstName}}`
+- Loop through Arrays using the `data-each` attribute, `data-each='arrayName'`
+- When looping through an Array, reference a property on the current item with a curly brace then a square bracket, `{[property]}`
+- To reference the current scope, use an underscore,`{{_}}`.
+For example, if you are iterating an array of strings, there would no property to reference on each item, so use the underscore to use the current item's value, `<div data-each='names'><h3>{[_]}</h3><div>`.

 ##### JavaScript
-Create your binding by passing the id of the element that contains all of your placeholders, and the object you want to bind to.
+Create your binding by passing:
+1. The id of the HTML element that contains all of your placeholders
+2. The object you want to bind to

 ```javascript
 var binding = new droopyBinding.OnewayBinding('container', viewModel);
 binding.init(); // calling init is what actually applys the binding to the UI.